brandonpittman/brandonpittman/README.md

 couple years as well.
 I'm more into React these days, so my future plans are to start sharing some of the little React libraries I've built for my own projects lately and contribute to some Next.js plugins I use.

+## Philosophy

+I'm a practicing Stoic.
+I try to apply the Socratic Method to all discourse.
+I look for the clearest/simplest solution to any problem.

 ## Support My work
 If you've found any of my open-source work helpful, please consider supporting